jessemillar/deserted-island-devops-notes/building-virtual-community.md

 	- How does your community provide value?
 	- How can you replicate that value in a digital medium to continue your community during the pandemic?
 		- Understand that things will be different, but that doesn't mean things will be worse (often things will be better)
+- Choose your community platform and tools consciously
+- Avoid forcing people to learn a new tool to use your community
+	- Don't give in to the "shiny toy" syndrome
+- Try not to move your community between tools multiple times
+- You get what you give in a community

 # Creating a Community

+## Getting Started

 1. Find an opportunity for a community
 	- Look for a gap where you wish there was a community but you can't find one